Q: What is counselling?

 A: The number of sessions needed are dependent on individual needs and this is something we can discuss together and review as necessary.
 From experience, I find most of my clients will make positive changes in 8-10 sessions.

 Q: Where can I be seen?

 A: I am based in Cardiff working from a counselling room in the city centre and I also offer some sessions from a confidential and quiet space in my home.
-I offer counselling sessions online which provides the convenience of attending counselling from your home.
+I offer counselling sessions online or by telephone which provides the convenience of attending counselling from your home or a private space.
 I am also able to discuss working from your home if you prefer to be seen in an environment familiar to you.

 Q: Is it confidential?

 A: Any information disclosed is confidential between therapist and client, and I am bound by the BACP Code of Ethics.

 However, there are some exceptions to this and it’s important to know, that if as your counsellor I am led to believe that either you or someone else were at risk from serious harm, I may have to break that confidentiality.
 Although your I will always try and discuss this with you first.

 Q: What information do you keep about me?

 A: I will keep a record of your sessions although your notes contain no information which identifies you personally.
 These are stored securely and are kept for 5 years following the end of your therapy, after which they will be destroyed.
 Copies of your notes are available at your request and details of how to do this will be made available to you should you require them.